karavanlarp/karavanlarp.github.io/eng/rules/intro.md

 2. Physical contact is not allowed (such as grabbing hold of an enemy, throwing or pushing them etc).
 Wrestling is allowed only away from combat and in case of mutual agreement.
 Pushing with shields is forbidden.

 3. All foam weapons must pass the security check before game start.
-The security check follows the regulations of Põhjala Pööripäev (check [http://www.ancalagon.ee/index.php/tarvilik-teave/maengu-reeglid](http://www.ancalagon.ee/index.php/tarvilik-teave/maengu-reeglid) Addendum 1).
+The security check follows the regulations of Nordic Equinox (check [http://www.ancalagon.ee/index.php/en/essentials/game-rules](here) Addendum 1).
 We are especially careful with bows and arrows.
 Using unchecked weapons for fighting is not allowed!

 **Possible dangerous locations are marked with white and red balls after dark.** This has no IG meaning.
 The OG meaning is to compel caution in the vicinity of the lights.
 If this method is used, it will be explained in detail during the opening brief.